 When merge mode is true, a current block can be coded in CPR mode, if a CPR coded merge candidate is chosen; it can also be coded in regular inter mode, if an inter coded merge candidate is chosen.
 When merge flag is false (non-merge case), a CPR_flag is signaled after merge flag to indicate the usage of CPR mode.
 If a block is coded as a non-merge CPR mode:

+In CPR mode, both block width and height are smaller than or equal to 16.

 Block vector, the displacement vector for CPR mode, is always in 1-pel integer resolution.
 When performing chroma compensation, the chroma block vector is scaled from its luma block vector and the fractional part is removed.

 The block vector prediction method uses two candidates as predictors, one from left neighbor and one from above neighbor (if CPR coded).
 When either neighbor is not available, a default block vector ((-2*block_width, 0) or (-block_width, 0)) will be used as a predictor.
 A flag is signaled to indicate the block vector predictor index.